pmanickam2910/STATS-205-PROJECT/README.md

 ### The Biological Problem

 - **ER Positive patients** have the ER protein on cancer cells.
 Estrogen connects to this protein and accelerates cancer growth.
 Hormone therapy blocks this receptor and works effectively.
 - **ER Negative patients** produce little or no ER protein.
-Hormone therapy has nothing to block and completely fails leaving these patients with very limited treatment options.
+Hormone therapy has nothing to block and completely fails leaving these patients with other treatment options.
-- The **ESR1 gene** produces the ER protein.
-This project identifies ESR1 as the direct causal parent of ER Status.
-What causes ESR1 to behave differently between patients remains an open question for future research.

 ### Main Finding